annewbarry/running_rivalries/README.md

 *Question*: Do young women run as fast as middle-aged men in road races?

-*The Data* My big question of gender parity had to be narrowed so that I could conduct my research in a manageable way.
+*The Data*: My big question of gender parity had to be narrowed so that I could conduct my research in a manageable way.
 I used the race results for the 2019 New York City Marathon and the 2019 5th Avenue Mile from the New York Road Runners website.
 The data included the name, age, gender, and finish time of each person.
 I was able to select age groups in 5 year increments: Women 25-29, Women 30-34, Men 40-44, Men 45-49, Men 50-54, Men 55-59, Men 60-64.
 Because my initial observation was based on my experience seeing many men in their 40s, I primarily focused on comparing the Men 40-44 and Men 45-49 to the women.
 Using these two races as my samples, I hoped to make conclusions about the population of New York Road Runners race participants in general, regardless of year or distance.

 *Refined Research Question*: Are the mean New York Road Runners race times the same for Women runners ages 25-34 and Men runners ages 40-49?